Project Structure

 configuring the various

 compiler options.
-For more information about tsconfig.json
+For more information about tsconfig.json, see

 the official